-C programming language is a machine-independent programming language that is mainly used to create many types of applications and operating systems such as Windows, and other complicated programs such as the Oracle database, Git, Python interpreter, and games and is considered a programming foundation in the process of learning any other programming language.
-Operating systems and diverse application software for computer architectures ranging from supercomputers to PLCs and embedded systems are examples of such applications.
+C programming language is a machine-independent programming language mainly used to create many applications and operating systems, such as Windows, and other complicated programs, such as the Oracle database, Git, Python interpreter, and games.
+It is considered a programming foundation in learning any other programming language.
+Such applications include operating systems and diverse software for computer architectures ranging from supercomputers to PLCs and embedded systems.

 Want a Top Software Development Job?
 Start Here!